jeremygibbs/pyBurgers/README.md

 * pyBurgers requires Python 3, NumPy, SciPy, json, and netCDF4

 # Disclaimer
 I may have made errors!
-If you find one, let me know!
+If you find one, [let me know][2]!
 I have not tried to optimize the code, but may do so in the future.

 # License
 This template is free source code.
 It comes without any warranty, to the extent permitted by applicable law.
 You can redistribute it and/or modify it under the terms of the Do What The Fuck You Want To Public License, Version 2, as published by Sam Hocevar.
 See [http://www.wtfpl.net][1] for more details.

 [1]: http://www.wtfpl.net
+[2]: mailto:jeremy.gibbs@ou.edu